Loan Information for 2011-2012

 Entrance counseling

 After successfully completing the online entrance interview, select San Diego City College as your school of choice.
-Print your confirmation and bring it to Financial Aid Office to pick up your Direct Loan Packet.
-The packet contains the Direct Loan Information Guide and the Direct Loan Request form.
+Print your confirmation and bring it to the Financial Aid Office along with your completed Direct Loan Request form.